JKrispel/DomainRep/README.md

-# DomainRep - easily scan your .pcap files for malicious IPs and domains
+# DomainRep - scan your .pcap files for malicious IPs and domains.

 ## How to use it?